 The new Pig statistics and the existing Hadoop statistics can also be accessed via the Hadoop job history file (and job xml file).
-Piggybank has a HadoopJobHistoryLoader which acts as an example of using Pig itself to query these statistics (the loader can be used as a reference implementation but is NOT supported for production use).

 3.1 Java API

 Several new public classes make it easier for external tools such as Oozie to integrate with Pig statistics.